Artist: Louis Comfort Tiffany

 Material: Leaded stained glass

 Permanently installed at the Westover Branch Library in 2010.
+Watch a short video of the windows being installed.

 Many thanks to Cultural Affairs’ Public Art Program for helping the Library to procure the windows, as well as the previously installed granite finial.
 We hope that our patrons will enjoy seeing them!